-3 Key Steps on How to Prevent Razor Burn, Razor Bumps, & Ingrown Hairs and Start Enjoying Shaving - PinkWoolf
+3 Key Steps to Prevent Razor Burn, Razor Bumps, & Ingrown Hairs and Start Enjoying Shaving - PinkWoolf

-3 Key Steps on How to Prevent Razor Burn, Razor Bumps, & Ingrown Hairs and Start Enjoying Shaving
+3 Key Steps to Prevent Razor Burn, Razor Bumps, & Ingrown Hairs and Start Enjoying Shaving

 For several years, I shaved with a cartridge razor and a shaving foam (Monday to Friday) and always ended up with a red neckline.
 Didn’t think much of it and I honestly thought this is what shaving is.
 Then it became worse and spread across the face with ingrown hair and bumps all over.
 After a bit of research and a visit to a dermatologist friend and I changed my shaving routine.
 I started enjoying it much more than earlier.
 The cartridge razor and the shaving foam were dumped for a wide variety of shaving products.
 More importantly, I started looking forward to shaving and not being afraid of it.
 After all, nothing feels or looks worse after a good shave than an irritated face and neckline.
 So, let us understand what causes these irritating and unseemly issues and how do we prevent them?